 Figuring out what to wear running in the cold can be harder than the run itself.
 I shared a list of what I wear for every temperature from 40 degrees and colder, along with my favorite reflecting and light accessories.
 As always, the most important thing is to stay safe, so if the conditions are really bad, always choose safety over getting in the miles.

 I’m one of those people who loves running in the cold.
-It’s hard to get out the door but once I’m out there, I love it.
-And I much prefer a cold run over a hot run!
+It’s sometimes hard to get out the door but once I’m out there, I love it.
+And I much prefer winter running over summer running.
 I don’t have to deal with snow very often in North Carolina, but it does it very cold at times.
-When I lived in Utah, I had to be more careful about running in the snow but I at least didn’t have to contend with the humid cold like we get in the South.
+When I lived in Utah, I had to be more careful about running in the snow, but at least I didn’t have to contend with the humid cold like we get in the South.
 But cold is cold is cold!
 And it’s important to dress appropriately for it so you enjoy your runs more (and stay safe!)

 What to wear running in the cold

 Below are the general guidelines I use when getting dressed for cold weather runs.
-Some factors will change what I decide to wear on cold days, including rain, wind chill, “feels like” temperatures, the type of run I’m doing and just how I’m feeling (somedays I like to be warmer than others!).
+Some factors will change what I decide to wear on cold days, including rain, wind chill, “feels like” temperatures, the type of run I’m doing and just how I’m feeling (some days I like to be warmer than others!).
+The right gear makes ALL the difference!

-A running jacket doesn’t necessarily have to be heavy to be warm (this one is amazing and so lightweight!), and a zipper (or even half zip) is nice since it’s easier to get on over two layers and unzip if you get a little too warm.
+A running jacket or vest doesn’t necessarily have to be heavy to be warm (this one is amazing and so lightweight!), and a zipper (or even half zip) is nice since it’s easier to get on over two layers and unzip if you get a little too warm.
+This vest is AMAZING and if it’s really cold this jacket is great.

 When I’m on the fence, I always take gloves and an ear band since they’re easy to take off and carry if I get too hot.
 But it’s awful when they’re are too cold and I don’t have anything to cover them up.